amida-tech/blue-button-json2json/README.md

 - `runForArray`
 - `evaluateDataKey`
 - `evaluateValue`
-- 'actionKeys'
+- `actionKeys`
 - `dataKeyPieceOverride`
 - `dataKeyArrayOverride`
 - `dataKeyToInputForArray`
 - `dataKeyToInput`
 - `dataKeyArrayToInput`

-`run` is the entry point. `content`, `value`, `constant`, `firstOf` and `assign` are called action keys and listed in `actionKeys`.
+`run` is the entry point. `content`, `value`, `constant`, `firstOf` and `assign` are called action keys and listed in `actionKeys` array.
 Only one of `actionKeys` can appear on a template on the same level.
 None of these keys are designed to be overridden except `dataKeyPieceOverride`.
 However you can add additional functionality by adding new data and action keys.

 ### Overrides To Existing Keys